-A board certified specialist in medical oncology, Dr. Brenda Phillips has special interests in the use of diverse chemotherapy protocols, immunotherapy, and investigation of novel therapeutics in the treatment of her patients.
+A Diplomate of the American College of Internal Medicine (oncology), Dr. Brenda Phillips is a board certified specialist in medical oncology, Dr. Phillips has special interests in the use of diverse chemotherapy protocols, immunotherapy, and investigation of novel therapeutics in the treatment of her patients.
 Dr. Phillips takes pride in the fact that she is able to offer a variety of treatment options for her patients, making the well being of her patients and families her utmost concern.

 Dr. Phillips has authored book chapters and several scientific articles covering many aspects of veterinary oncology.
 She has lectured at numerous veterinary continuing education meetings and research conferences.
 Dr. Phillips served on the board of the American College of Veterinary Internal Medicine Foundation for 8 years, including 2 years as president of the board.
 She continues to actively participate in development activities for the foundation.
 The ACVIM is an organization developed to advance new knowledge in veterinary internal medicine that translates directly into new techniques in diagnosis, treatment and prevention of internal medicine, cardiac, neurologic and neoplastic diseases.
 She also served on the board of the San Diego County Veterinary Medical Association for 2 years.

-Dr. Phillips graduated from Michigan State University in 1992 and was a general practitioner in Michigan from 1992 – 1994.
+Dr. Phillips graduated from Michigan State University in 1992 with her Doctorate in Veterinary Medicine, and was a general practitioner in Michigan from 1992 – 1994.
 She then completed an internship at Auburn University in 1995 and her oncology residency at University of California, Davis in 1997.
 Shortly thereafter she became a board certified specialist in Oncology (a subspecialty of the American College of Veterinary Internal Medicine.)
 After serving as a faculty member at the University of Wisconsin-Madison Faculty and the University of Queensland in Brisbane, Australia from 1997 – 2000, she moved to San Diego in the spring of 2000.